 4 April 2006

-Prof. Carlo Ginzburg
+Prof. Carlo Ginzburg, UCLA

 “Fiction and History, a Close Up: Israel Bertuccio, ‘Rebellious Plebian’”